ikatson/rqbit/README.md

 ### Some supported features
 - Sequential downloading
-- Resume downloading the same file
+- Resume downloading file(s) if they already exist on disk
-- Selective downloading (only certain files)
+- Selective downloading using a regular expression for filename
 - DHT support.
-Allows magnet links to work, and also gets peers from the DHT in addition to trackers.
+Allows magnet links to work, and makes more peers available.
 - HTTP API

 ### Code features
 - Serde-based bencode serializer/deserializer
-- Custom code for all binary protocol serialization/deserialization
-- Custom code for everything else too :)
+- Custom code for binary protocol serialization/deserialization.
+And for everything else too :)
 - Supports several SHA1 implementations, as this seems to be the biggest performance bottleneck.
 Default is openssl as it's the fastest in my benchmarks.
 - In theory, the libraries that rqbit is made of are re-usable.
+- No unsafe

 ### Bugs, missing features and other caveats
 Below points are all easily fixable, PRs welcome.

+- The CLI support only one mode of operation: download one torrent to a given folder.
 - If you try to run multiple instances, there's some port conflicts (already listening on port)
-- The CLI support only one mode of operation: download one torrent to a given folder.
 - HTTP API is rudimentary, mostly for looking at stats.
 E.g. you can't add a torrent through it.
+- Only supports BitTorrent V1 over TCP
+- As this was created for personal needs, and for educational purposes, documentation, commit message quality etc. leave a lot to be desired.
+- Doesn't survive switching networks, i.e. doesn't reconnect to a peer once the TCP connection is closed.

 ## Code organization
 - crates/rqbit - main binary